ropensci/DataPackageR/cran-comments.md

 ## Submission 0.15.8
 * Fix tests that were failing.
 This should resolve the failures identified by CRAN
 * Change maintainer to Ellis Hughes from Greg Finak
+* update filepaths/URLS based on request from CRAN

 ## Test environments